 Play therapy-Play therapy can be used to treat young children with PTSD who are not able to deal with the trauma more directly.
 The therapist uses games, drawings, and other methods to help children process their traumatic memories.

-We then determine based on your child/ teen's age, developmental level & readiness to work directly on the trauma, whether we will recommend TF-CBT, play therapy or EMDR.
+We then determine based on your child/ teen's age, developmental level & readiness to work directly on the trauma, whether we will recommend trauma focused cognitive behavioral therapy (TF-CBT) trauma focused play therapy or Eye Movement Desensitization Reprocessing (EMDR).

 Call us today for a free 15 minute consultation on trauma and children: 832-598-1734.